marskar/summer-curriculum/pres.md

 # Objectives

-1. Identify the stakeholders and form a working committee by 2019.
-2. The working committee will pilot the program to validate the education program for kids and teachers by 2020.
+1. Identify the stakeholders and form a working committee by 2019 that will validate the education program for kids and teachers by 2020.
-3. Work with the central government to approve the HPV vaccination program for high schoolers by 2020 and implement the HPV vaccination program by 2021.
+2. Work with the central government to approve the HPV vaccination program by 2020 and implement it by 2021.
-4. Everyone involved will aim to vaccinate at least 40 percent of the population by 2022.
+3. Everyone involved will aim to vaccinate at least 40 percent of the population by 2022.

 # Education